Adalia bipunctata

 For treatment

-20 individuals per square meter, repeat as necessary.
+20 larvae per square meter, repeat as necessary.

-20 individuals per square meter, repeat as necessary.
+20 larvae per square meter, repeat as necessary.

 Instructions

-- Place the ladybirds on the foliage near the infested areas.
+- Place the larvae on the foliage near the infested areas.
 If not possible, place the open container at the base of the infested plants.

 Precautions

 - Use upon receipt.
-If necessary, store in the refrigerator for a maximum of 24 to 48 hours.
+If necessary, store in the refrigerator for a maximum of 24 hours.

-- Do not combine Adalia bipunctata with the introduction of lacewings, as ladybirds may attack the eggs.
+- Do not combine Adalia bipunctata with the introduction of lacewings.
+Adalia larvae may attack the eggs.

 Questions